Course1

 $85.00

-• Author/Instructor: Stephen J. Turanchik
+• Instructor(s): Stephen J. Turanchik

 Taxation of Settlements & Judgments in Civil Litigation Two of the questions clients have about settlements are: Is the settlement taxable?
 And if so, how is the settlement treated for tax purposes?
 The answers to these questions turn on the nature of the underlying claim(s) giving rise to the settlement.
 Some settlements are taxed as ordinary income, subjecting income tax and employment tax withholding in certain instances.
 Other types of settlements are taxable as capital gains.
 There are also questions related to the treatment of that portion of the settlement, if any, attributable to attorneys’ fees.
 This program will provide you with a practical guide to the tax treatment of settlements in civil litigation.
 How the underlying claim giving rise to a settlement determines its tax treatment Loss of income or gross business profit v. destruction of capital property Special treatment for physical injury Treatment of portion of settlement attributable to attorneys’ fees Income and employment tax withholding from settlements Speaker: Stephen J. Turanchik is an attorney in the Los Angeles office of Paul Hastings, LLP, where his practice focuses on tax litigation at the state and federal levels as well as tax controversy work at the administrative levels.
 Before entering private practice, he is previously litigated for six years for the U.S. Department of Justice, Tax Division, where he litigated over 300 tax cases in federal, bankruptcy, state and probate court.
 He has also lectured at Loyola Law School and California State University, Fullerton on topics relating to tax litigation and is chair-elect of the executive committee of the Los Angeles Bar Association’s Tax Section.
 Mr. Turanchik received his B.A. from the College of the Holy Cross, his J.D. from Fordham University School of Law, and his LL.M. in Taxation from New York University School of Law.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.